 We sincerely hope this handbook will be useful.
-It is our goal as parents and professionals to help you create a smooth transition process through these early years.
+It is our goal to help you create a smooth transition process through these early years.
 If you have additional concerns or questions, please contact one of the following:

 1. About your child's Infant-Toddler Program services: